import sklearn

 data/ml-ready/cdi-customer-churn.csv

-This dataset will be used throughout the guide.
+This dataset will be used consistently throughout the guide.

 import sklearn